Samantha Markle Calls ‘Daily Express’ Article On Thomas & Meghan ‘Bullsh*t’ On Twitter, Tags Donald Trump

 — XpressNews (@xpressnewsasia) December 3, 2018

 Arguably, one of Thomas’ friends could have theoretically given the interview, although Samantha seems sure that this never happened.
 And for now, it does appear that the dad has ceased giving interviews like he was doing right after the royal wedding.
 But for his friends to do so would be out of his control.
-Whatever the case, only time will tell whether the Duchess will make amends with her estranged dad.
+Whatever the case, only time will tell whether the duchess will make amends with her estranged dad.

 On the other hand, Samantha is planning a tell-all book on Meghan, which appears to have been re-titled, “In the Shadows of the Duchess.”
 The release of the book is rumored to be timed around the time Meghan is expected to give birth.
 Considering the royal family’s aversion to unapproved interviews with the media, such a tell-all book is likely to cause an even greater rift between Meghan and her half-sister.